csci-1301/csci-1301.github.io/labs/IncrementDecrement/readme.md

 ## Exercise

-For each of the following, determine the final value of _n_.
+For each of the following, determine the final value of `n` and `x`.

 ```
 int x = 5;